allthings/developers/webhooks/readme.md

 You can use webhooks to export newly created registration codes.
 Perhaps you send out registration codes by physical mail, but only want to send new ones.
 A simple way to implement this is by using Zapier's [Incoming Webhook integration](https://zapier.com/apps/webhook/integrations) feature to automatically have new registration codes [exported to a Google Spreadsheet](https://zapier.com/app/editor/template/1035?referrer=%2Fapps%2Fwebhook%2Fintegrations%2Fgoogle-sheets).

+#### Updating ERP systems

+Webhooks are a convenient way to keep your ERP system up to date with changes to tenant profile data.
+For example, when a tenant changes their data like phone number or email address, your ERP system can be automatically updated.
+Please note that, given the privacy implications of such data synchronization, such integrations must be validated by Allthings before being enabled on production data.